floXcoder/InRailsWeBlog/README.md

 ### Users

-Each user start with a default topic.
+Each user start with a default private topic, named "Default".

 ### Topics

 All articles are created inside a topic.
-A user can create any topic he wants.
-All articles will be associated tot the current topic
+A user can create any topics he wants.
+All articles will be associated to the current topic.

 ### Articles

-An article contains text, images and links to other articles or external links.
+An article contains text, images and links, to other articles or external links.

+If parent topic is private, only user tags can be used.
+Conversely, if parent topic is public, only shared tags can be used.
+An article cannot mix public and private tags.

+An article from a private topic can be shared with other users or groups.
+Or publicly with a dedicated link.

+Articles types:
+* Article: default mode
+* Link: link as title (title is still used for link name)
+* Note: not used for now

 ### Tags

+All tags are displayed in a sidebar, sorted by parent tags then children tags.

 Each article can be tagged with a tag.
-The first tag will be the main (or parent) tag for the current article.
-Other tags will be the children tags.

-All tags are displayed in a sidebar, sorted by parent tags then children tags.
+Two categories of tags: parent or child.
+The association to an article define the order of the tags.

 ### Search